-As you can see, hiring an English to Chinese Translation service would give you a huge advantage as you start your global expansion endeavors.
+As you can see, hiring an English to Chinese translation service would give you an enormous advantage as you start your global expansion endeavours.

 Be sure to read this article for more reasons why you need a human translator for your company.